 .
 Open Library Foundation established foundation created to promote open source projects for libraries.
 September 9, 2016. .
 The Open Library Foundation has been established to promote open source projects for libraries and to foster and support contribution, distribution, and sustainability of the benefits of these projects.
 The foundation provides the infrastructure for librarians, developers, designers, service providers, and vendors to collaborate with innovative open source technologies and develop transformative solutions for libraries.

 Breeding, Marshall.
 EBSCO Supports New Open Source Project in Partnership with Kuali OLE.
 May 2016.
 Smart Libraries Newsletter.
-A new initiative hans launched to create an open source library services platform for academic libraries.
+A new initiative has launched to create an open source library services platform for academic libraries.
 EBSCO Information Services conceived the project and will provide substantial funding.
 A community of developers comprising commercial and library organizations will create the software.
 Kuali OLE, previously working to create its own open source library resource management system, will make a transition to participate in this new initiative rather than complete its own software.
 Many details of the new project, including the nature of Kuali OLE's involvement, are not yet finalized.
 The resources currently lining up behind this initiative provide the potential for the rapid development generally consistent with the plans for Kuali OLE.
 Participants characterize this new project as not as a setback, but as an acceleration of the availability of an open source library services platform for academic libraries.

 February 24, 2021.
 Elizabeth German joins The Open Library Foundation as Senior Program Officer. he Open Library Foundation has named Elizabeth German to the role of Senior Program Officer.
 German is an associate professor and the service design librarian at Texas A&M University and will work with the Foundation's Board to support Foundation operations and strategic initiatives.